kashiiitech/KVPN/README.md

 # KVPN
-Created vpn based application using the windscribe and python tkinter
+Created VPN based application using the windscribe and python tkinter

+## Demo